mh5/kube-test/README.md

 	docker build --tag drkiq:latest .
 	cd ../

-	# load the image into the local registry of the minikube cluster
-	# in a real deployment, we would need to push the image into a proper registry
-	minikube image load drkiq:latest

 	# to create the required kubernetes secrets, customize the secrets-example.yml file and apply it
 	cp secrets-example.yml secrets.yml
 	kubectl apply -f secrets.yml